 European Investment Bank and European Commission join forces to support investments in transport safety with special focus on roads.
 At the TEN-T and CEF Conference in Bucharest, the EU Commissioner for Transport Violeta Bulc together with Vice-President of the European Investment Bank (EIB) Vazil Hudák launched the “Safer Transport Platform” to promote safety as a key element for transport investment and to provide easy access to technical and financial advice, in particular for road safety.
 The “Safer Transport Platform – Road Safety Advisory” is available via a dedicated website.

 A Diploma Thesis titled “Combined impact of road and traffic characteristics on driver behavior using data from smartphones” was recently presented by Virginia Petraki.
-High resolution driving behavior data were collected using sensors of smartphones which were combined with traffic and road geometry characteristics and subsequently were depicted spatially using GIS.
+High resolution driving behavior data were collected through the OSeven smartphone application which were combined with traffic and road geometry characteristics and subsequently were depicted spatially using GIS.
 From the application of these models it is observed that in road segments there is an increase in the number of harsh events if average traffic volume per lane increases in the respective segments.
 Furthermore, in junctions as the average occupancy increases, there is an increase in harsh accelerations, and as average speed increases more harsh decelerations occur.

 A Diploma Thesis titled “Correlation of driver behaviour and fuel consumption using data from smartphones” was recently presented by Eva Michelaraki.
 The aim of this Diploma Thesis is the correlation of driver behaviour and fuel consumption using data from smartphones.
 To achieve this objective, data collected from 17 drivers who participated at a naturalistic driving experiment for four months are analyzed.
 The results demonstrated that there was a remarkable reduction in fuel consumption, by improving the way participants were driving and also a smoother and a greener driver behavior was achieved.
 A stronger correlation has emerged between harsh accelerations and fuel consumption, but also speed, braking, smartphone usage while driving, driving at night and demographic features had a direct impact on fuel consumption.

 A Diploma Thesis titled “Self-assessment and Road Behaviour” was recently presented by Mikaela Panagiotopoulou.
-The aim of the Diploma Thesis is to relate self-assessment and other characteristics of drivers with parameters of their road behavior.
-To achieve this goal, a pilot simulator experiment was conducted and a questionnaire was filled in a sample of 125 drivers.
+A pilot simulator experiment was conducted and a questionnaire was filled in a sample of 125 drivers.
 The application of the models revealed that the drivers who have positively self-assessed their driving abilities drive faster and showcase speedy reaction time.
 The drivers in general, evaluated realistically their driving skills with an exception when it came to the safety driving measures which were: keeping an adequate headway from the vehicle in front, accurately adjusting their speed on different driving conditions, maintaining speed limits.

 A Diploma Thesis titled “Greek drivers’ attitudes towards aggressive driving” was recently presented by Aggeliki Stefatou.
 The objective of this Diploma Thesis is the investigation of the characteristics of driver aggressiveness in Greece via their perceptions on their own behavior and the behavior of other drivers.
 Specifically, within the framework of the SafeCulture survey, the answers of 302 car drivers and 201 two-wheeler drivers on 8 questions regarding speed, 6 questions regarding overtaking behavior and aggressiveness and 4 questions regarding alcohol consumption were analyzed.
 Results indicate that drivers do not perceive traditional crash factors as causes for their crash involvement.
 The only contributing factors perceived by drivers was found to be those involving driver overtaking behavior and aggressiveness.